ACADEMIC SESSIONS

 Brief Description: Enforcing the rights of non-traditional marks, such as scent, color, or sound marks, presents unique challenges.
 What are these challenges?
 Will non-traditional marks require specialized methods to determine likelihood of confusion?

-Round Table 4 (Soft Topic)
+Round Table 4

 (7 Nov: 13:30 to 15:00)